mikako-shirai/Elementary-Cellular-Automaton-Generator/README.md

 > number of row (hit enter to skip) :
 > number of column (hit enter to skip) :
 ```
-After converting the first input to binary number, it creates a text file of the pattern consisting of 0s (as white cells) and 1s (as black cells) in the directory you are currently in
+After converting the first input to a binary number, it creates a text file of the pattern consisting of 0s (as white cells) and 1s (as black cells) in the directory you are currently in
 ```
 rule_110.txt
 main.py